Mirror-Protocol/docs/user-guide/getting-started/pool.md

 ### Claiming Locked UST

 After a short position creation, UST from mAssets sold against the Terraswap pool is locked for a defined period called [Lock Period](../../protocol/staking-tokens-lp-and-slp.md#lock-period).
+The `lock_period` is initially 15 days.

-When `lock_period` (initially 15 days) is over, users may claim their unlocked UST throug the steps below:&#x20;
+If a short position is closed before the [Lock Period](../../protocol/staking-tokens-lp-and-slp.md#lock-period) the locked funds are immediately back to your wallet witout register a new transaction, when the `lock_period`  is over the users may claim their unlocked UST throug the steps below:&#x20;

 1 .
 Navigate to **My Page** and go to **Farming** section